MicrosoftDocs/powerbi-docs/powerbi-docs/power-bi-visualization-slicers.md

     ![horizontal](media/power-bi-visualization-slicers/4-horizontal.png)

-3. Turn on **Responsive** layout to change the size and arrangement of the slicer items according to slicer size and shape.
-For list slicers, responsive layout is only available in horizontal orientation, and prevents items from being cut off.
+3. Turn on **Responsive** layout to change the size and arrangement of slicer items according to viewscreen and slicer size.
+For list slicers, responsive layout is only available in horizontal orientation, and prevents items from being cut off on small screens.
 For range slider slicers, responsive formatting changes the style of the slider and provides more flexible resizing.
-Both types of slicers become filter icons at a very small size.
+Both types of slicers become filter icons at very small sizes.

     ![responsive](media/power-bi-visualization-slicers/5-responsive.png)